andersonkrs/malheatmap/README.md

 When users subscribe via OAuth, we capture some information based on the token and then start crawling their history.
 We periodically run the web crawler to keep the user's history current.

 The users get a calendar image that can be embedded on their MAL profile or forum signature.
 The image is generated in the background by taking a screenshot of their profiles using a headless Chrome controlled by [Ferrum](https://github.com/rubycdp/ferrum).

-### Future

-The plan is to consume data solely from MAL's API and drop the web crawling.
-That will require some deep reorganization of the code and how the activities are calculated since MAL does not have an API for history usage, and they don't seem to have that in their roadmap.

 #### Main Tools